yachnytskyi/Yachnytskyi/README.md

 - ⚡ Improved SQL query efficiency, cutting execution times by **40%**.
 - 🔍 Enhanced Elasticsearch performance for faster, more accurate search results.
 - 🏗️ Designed scalable microservices supporting enterprise operations with Kubernetes.
+- 🐳 Optimized Docker containers, reducing their size by **up to 100 times** for faster deployments and efficient resource utilization.

 ---